ASTRATTO

 I’m very proud to be one of the featured artists for Totally Thames 2023 (Thames Festival)

 This year, I’ll be exhibiting at The Old Operating Theatre Museum and Herb Garret throughout September.
 Tidal Traces draws attention to issues relating to the River Thames through a series of free-hanging installations, time-lapse video and family workshop.
-As well as a chance to see my current work, this is an opportunity to see an atmospheric museum that offers a unique insight into the history of medicine and surgery.

 THE OLD OPERATING THEATRE MUSEUM